Enhanced Local Binary Patterns for Automatic Face Recognition

 \subsection{Optimal Range of the Proposed Operator}

--3pt E-LBP range (see Section~\ref{sec:elbp}) is another important parameter of the proposed method.
-Therefore, we will determine its optimal value for both corpora in the second experiment (see Fig.~\ref{fig:xp2} for UFI and Fig.~\ref{fig:xp2f} for FERET dataset).
-We can thus summarize: \begin{itemize} \itemsep -3pt \item The optimal E-LBP range is 5 for both corpora; \item The best topology is E-LBP$_{4,9}$ for both corpora; \item The results of E-LBP$_{4,4}$ are almost similar as E-LBP$_{4,9}$; \item Proposed E-LBP operator significantly outperforms the baseline LBP in these two cases on both corpora; \item The behaviour of this operator on both corpora is consistent (similar progress). \end{itemize}
+E-LBP range (see Section~\ref{sec:elbp}) is another important parameter of the proposed method.
+It defines the distance between the individual point-sets to compute the feature vector values and it also influences significantly the recognition results.
+Therefore, we determine its optimal value for both corpora in the second experiment (see Figure~\ref{fig:xp2} for UFI and Figure~\ref{fig:xp2f} for FERET dataset).
+We can thus summarize: \begin{itemize} \item The optimal E-LBP range is 5 for both corpora; \item The best topology is E-LBP$_{4,9}$ for both corpora; \item The results of E-LBP$_{4,4}$ are almost similar to E-LBP$_{4,9}$; \item Proposed E-LBP operator significantly outperforms the baseline LBP in these two cases on both corpora; \item The behaviour of this operator on both corpora is consistent (similar progress). \end{itemize}

 We conclude that the proposed E-LBP operator is very robust and we also assume that it should perform well on other corpora using these settings.